-The Company had two Performance-Based Awards outstanding as of March 31, 2022, and December 31, 2021.
+The Company had one Performance-Based Award outstanding as of September 30, 2022, and two Performance-Based Awards outstanding as of December 31, 2021.

 In 2018, the Company granted an award of 50,000 stock options that was eligible to vest upon the closing of the Company's IPO occurring prior to the sixth (6th) anniversary of the date the award was granted and subject to recipient's continued service to the Company.
 Upon the completion of the IPO requirement, the options vest in 48 equal monthly installments thereafter, subject to the recipient continuing to provide service to the Company through each vesting date.
 Prior to the Company's IPO on October, 29, 2021, management considered the performance-based vesting conditions improbable of being satisfied.
 Upon completion of the IPO, the performance condition was satisfied, and the Company recognized an immaterial amount of cumulative stock-based compensation expense.